wade-levels-up/messaging-app-api/README.md

 **Endpoint:** `/conversations`

 **Description:**
-Retrieves conversations of the logged in user
+Retrieves the conversations of the logged in user

 **Request Headers:**